domainmod/domainmod/README.md

 6. If you have any problems during installation please see the Support section below.

+# Cron Job Installation (Optional)
+Included with Domain Manger is a cron job that will send out an email reminder about Domains and SSL Certificates that are expiring in the next 60 days.
+This feature is completely optional, and it can be triggered at whatever frequency you wish.

+The file to execute with the cron job is:

+        /SERVER-PATH-TO-DOMAIN-MANAGER/cron/expirations.php

 # Usage
 After installation just load the URL in a web browser and play around in the UI, it's pretty self explanatory.